intel/llvm/sycl/doc/design/DeviceConfigFile.md

 knowledge must be extendable, since our AOT toolchain allows compiling for targets not known at the time of building the compiler so long as the appropriate toolchain --AOT compiler and driver-- support such targets.
-In other words, we need to provide a way for users to add entries for new targets at application compile time.
+In other words, we need to provide a way for users to add entries for new targets or update existing targets at application compile time.

 An entry of the Device Configuration File should include:
 - Name of the target.
 - List of supported aspects.
 - List of supported sub-group sizes.
-- [Optional] `aot-toolchain` command to be called when compiling for this target.
+- [Optional] `aot-toolchain` name/identifier describing the toolchain used to compile for this target.
 This information is optional because we plan to implement an auto-detection mechanism that is able to infer the `aot-toolchain` from the target name for well known targets.
-- [Optional] `ocloc-device` information to be passed to the `aot-toolchain` command so that it knows what the target device is.
-This information is optional because we plan to implement an auto-detection mechanism that is able to infer the `ocloc-device` from the target name for well known targets.
+- [Optional] `aot-toolchain-%option_name` information to be passed to the `aot-toolchain` command.
+This information is optional.
+For some targets, the auto-detection mechanism might be able to infer values for this.
+One example of this information would be `ocloc-device %device_id`.

 The information provided in the Device Configuration File is required from different tools and compiler modules: